true-while/AzureFastStartForIoT/Fraud Detection/README.md

 2. Click on the "Settings" link from the left hand navigation menu.
 3. Enter the FaceAPI key your created at the beginning of the scenario into the FaceAPI settings box. __The web server built into the UWP app does not support secured connections so all information is received & sent in the clear - beware!__
 4. Press *Save* at the bottom of the page.

- __TODO__: This folder needs creating manually after deploying the application.
-Either document this or update the code sample to copy this into place.

 Configuring and Testing the App - Part 2
 ========================================